Privacy Policy

 - Country-level location — Determined from the IP address, which is then immediately discarded.
 We do not store IP addresses.

 Pulse does not use cookies, does not use browser fingerprinting, does not track users across websites, and does not collect personally identifiable information by default.
 Custom event properties are defined by the website owner, who is responsible for ensuring they do not contain personal data.
-Pulse is fully GDPR-compliant and does not require a cookie consent banner.
+Pulse is designed to operate without cookies or persistent identifiers, so it does not set a cookie consent banner.

 When website owners use Pulse on their websites, Ciphera B.V. acts as a data processor under GDPR Article 28.
 A Data Processing Agreement (DPA) is available upon request at privacy@ciphera.net.